daiisuukee/daiisuukee/README.md

 hi there is daiisuukee，the name is from the classic meme (DAISUKE)，it sounds not bad(also in Chinese meaning)，i'm lovin it！！！

-摸鱼冠军选手，但这样是不行的，要努力了！
+摸鱼冠军选手！

-the champin of moyu(a way of being lazy)，but that's damedame,I need to work hard!
+the champin of moyu(a way of being lazy)!

 <!---
 daiisuukee/daiisuukee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.